Don't expect engagement from people not knowing what to do

-More and more we find that HR Managers and other people responsible for the Job Description and the compiling of Job Descriptions has a misconception Employment Contract are the same thing.
-How often have you heard “It is in your Job Description” but when you ask to see it you are referred to your Employment Contract.
+More and more we find that HR Managers and other people responsible for the Job Description and the compiling of Job Descriptions have a misconception Employment Contract are the same thing.
+How often have you heard “It is in your Job Description” but when you ask to see it for yourself you are referred to your Employment Contract.

 All jobs consist of a sequence of tasks performed to achieve a predefined end result.
 The Job Analysis breaks down the process into these tasks and then assigns importance to each task.

-It is the task of the person doing the analysis to establish the following factors that contributes towards the final Job Description.
+It is the task of the person doing the analysis to establish the following factors that contribute towards the final Job Description.

 - Skill level required to perform each task.

 - Importance of the task within the complete process.